 Do Your Emotions Cause You to Withdraw or Move Forward?

 Just as complementary colors create a visual push and pull, complementary emotions also produce a push and pull.
-Literally.
-Each emotion stimulates a moving towards or withdrawal from the stimulus.
+Each emotion stimulates a move toward or withdrawal from the stimulus.

 Amazement and surprise (on the light blue quadrant) create an automatic response of withdrawing from the stimulus.
 Imagine your older brother sneaks up behind you to startle you.
 You jump AWAY from him in surprise.